Ivy League Acceptance Rates 2025: What You're Up Against

 In recent years, Princeton’s acceptance rate has nudged upward a bit due to its expanding class size.
 In 2022, their acceptance rate reached as high as 5.7% and the Daily Princetonian estimated it would hover around 5.82% in 2023.
 This is likely to subside, however with more applications coming in and the class expansion tapering off.

 In 2021, Columbia edged past Princeton and Harvard to become the most competitive Ivy.
-However, with a current acceptance rate of 3.59%, Harvard is once again the hardest Ivy League school to get into.
+A few years later and with an acceptance rate of 3.59%, Harvard reclaimed its position as the hardest Ivy League school to get into.
+However, for the class of 2029, Harvard has declined reporting its acceptance data, positioning Columbia as the most competitive out of those that reported data.

 Selectivity is highly associated with Ivy League rankings; that is, the highest-ranked schools tend to have the lowest acceptance rates.